imenelydiaker/PC4DS_project/README.md

 # PC4DS Project

 ## Project Intro/Objective
-This project is a R package that contains the solution of two problems Seed Dispersal and Insurance Risk:
+This project is a R package that contains the solution of two problems Seed Dispersal and Insurance Risk :

 * Part 1 : solve case studies chapter 21 section 21.4